 If you want to achieve that analog recording studio sound, then this is your guy.
 The Universal Audio Apollo Twin USB Audio Interface works with PC and Mac.

 Mix and record your sounds with the UAD plugins.
 Including compressors, reverbs, and Vintage EQs.

-- Small interface with 2×6 SuperSpeed USB 3.0, excellent for Windows users
+- Small interface with 2×6 SuperSpeed USB 3.0, excellent for laptop users

 - 2 premium line/mic preamps, front panel Hi-Z in.
 Plus, instrument and headphone out, and 2 analog outs for high res at all levels of listening